Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 sudo usermod -a -G dialout $USER
 ```
-You ned to restart your Raspberry Pi 5 for this rule to take effect.
+You need to restart your Raspberry Pi 5 for this rule to take effect.

 # Testing
 If you successfully installed everything we can start testing.

 ## Test Motor Functions
 The expansion board from Hiwonder controls all 4 wheels, the 2 PWM servos the camera is attached to and also allows for access to the IMU.
-All this functionality is managed by the `controller` package, which can be found in the `driver` folder in the src folder in your ROS2 workspace.
+All this functionality is managed by the `controller` package, which can be found in `~/workspace/ros2_ws/src/driver`.
 With
 ```bash
 ros2 launch controller controller.launch.py